JBRIT: Guidelines for Authors

 All manuscripts should be submitted by email to firstname.lastname@example.org.

 Submissions are evaluated by editors to determine whether the paper adheres to the Journal Scope and Aims and can move on to peer review.
 Papers are typically sent to two or three independent referees, and authors may suggest referee names, both for review and/or exclusion, with proper justification.
-Manuscripts may be submitted in English or Spanish.
+Manuscripts may be submitted in English or Spanish, along with any additional abstracts in other languages.
 Page costs are currently $40 per page (journal subscribers receive a 15% discount), but these may be waived or reduced under certain circumstances.
 Please contact the editor and make arrangements before publication.
 Manuscripts are not rejected due to lack of financial support.
 All other editorial questions may be directed to Barney Lipscomb, email@example.com, Botanical Research Institute of Texas, 1700 University Drive, Fort Worth, Texas 76107-3400, U.S.A.
 1-817-332-4441 voice; 1-817-332-4112 fax.

 [-->>> download manuscript template <<<--]